Mangen History, Family Crest & Coats of Arms

 Early Origins of the Mangen family

-Another 165 words (12 lines of text) covering the years 1772, 1852 and 1803 are included under the topic Early Mangen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mangen research.
+Another 83 words (6 lines of text) covering the years 1772, 1852 and 1803 are included under the topic Early Mangen History in all our PDF Extended History products and printed products wherever possible.

 Mangen Spelling Variations